Best daily deals

 Whether listening to music on your commute to work or settling in for a long gaming session, comfort is the most important attribute of any headset.
 Given they come in all different shapes and sizes, it can be hard to know what type of headband will suit your needs the most.
 For example, padded headbands do an excellent job of evenly distributing weight.
 Conversely, suspended leather bands are often more flexible and cover a larger area of your scalp.
 Many of Audeze’s headphones, like the LCD-GX ($899 at Amazon,) sport a notched tension rod with a suspended leather headband.

 Unfortunately, the Audeze Maxwell does not fully commit to padded foam or a suspended headband.
 Instead, the headset uses a blend of both that is not universally comfortable.
 On first impression, you’d be forgiven for thinking you must unscrew the small anchor pegs to adjust the headband.
 Mercifully, the fit is altered by torquing the leather-like strap off each anchor and clipping it to a different pre-cut hole.
 Unlike metal notches though, malleable leather-like materials fatigue over time.
 This means you won’t get as much use out of the Audeze Maxwell as other headsets before the headband wears down.
-The Audeze Maxwell 2 would benefit from adopting a more comfortable padded headband and notched rod system when it launches.
+The Audeze Maxwell 2 would benefit from a more comfortable padded headband and notched rod system.

 A lightweight build